allypalanzi/allypalanzi.github.io/hire-me/index.md

 - Have product, design, and engineering teams that collaborate

 ### When
-I'm available starting August 2018.
+I'm available in August 2018.

 ### Where
 I'd love some flexibility on location, so I'm currently pursuing remote roles.